 A community organization that strengthens the leadership of Alaskans to win public policies that improve their community members’ lives.
 They are inspiring, motivating, and bringing autonomous groups under one collective source for better communication and keeping their sanity.
 They have been holding their elected officials accountable and courageously mobilizing their communities around protecting healthcare.

 A nonpartisan project of the Alaska Center, Alaska Youth for Environmental Action inspires and develops rural and urban youth leaders to impact environmental and social justice issues by providing leadership training and supporting youth-led campaigns in communities and around the state.

-The Alaska Center works across the state to protect the resources that sustain our families, cultures, and communities, while ensuring that Alaskans have a voice in the decisions impacting our future, prioritizing clean air and water, healthy communities, and a strong democracy.
+The Alaska Center works across the state to protect the resources that sustain our families, cultures, and communities, while ensuring that Alaskans have a voice in the decisions impacting our future, prioritizing clean air and water, healthy communities, pro-conservation policies, and a strong democracy.

 LUCHA and its c3 sister ACE are Center for Popular Democracy affiliates based in the Phoenix area, started in 2009 to challenge Sheriff Arpaio and anti-immigrant policies.
 They have over 1000 Latino and immigrant members, and provide empowerment services along with leadership development, organizing, and civic engagement at scale.
 They’ve led ballot campaigns including this year’s Minimum Wage initiative, and are part of a new collaborative effort to take out Arpaio and advance justice reform.